-A yoga session is meant to relax your mind and body, unless you're doing Vinyasa or Ashtanga of course!
-And as we know, at the same time yoga is also meant to help center your spirit as well.
-So, why do some people find themselves having a headache after yoga?
 If this is you, don't think that you're alone in this.
 Many people experience headaches after different forms of yoga.
-If you've had it with leaving the studio with a throbbing skull, keep reading as we hopefully help you put that in the past.
+If you've had it with leaving the studio with a throbbing skull, keep reading, as the tips below will hopefully help you put that in the past.
 If you've been Googling ‘avoid headache after yoga' let's help you solve this mystery pronto!

 Article content: